Who can vote?

 What happens after I've voted?

 When polling is over the votes are counted.
 The winner or winners are the people with the most votes.
-These people are responsible for representing you.
+These people (councillors) are responsible for representing you.
 You can tell them what you think about issues that affect you, by phone, by letter or by email.
 You can also ask to meet and speak to them in person.
+You can find the contact details for all local councillors and MPs in the Top Tasks section of this page.

 Do I have to go to a polling station to vote?